mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

     Option A is the most straightforward approach, and has buy-in from data science as an acceptable compromise, so this will be the chosen course of action.
 The compromise here is the reason why we will first pursue phase one's discrete metric changes.

-    Option B is both a lot of manual effort to update all metric definitions, and requires new complexity in Jetstream.
+    Option B is a lot of manual effort to update all metric definitions, and also requires new complexity in Jetstream.
+This effort/complexity is not worthwhile since the solution cannot produce accurate results in all cases.

     Option C is not reasonable because it would require maintaining an almost fully duplicated copy of each data source for the time period of the experiment, in addition to the added complexity required in Jetstream to manage this.